ImageMagick/Usage-Markdown/basics/index.md

 [![\[IM Output\]](animation_page.gif)](animation_page.gif)

 As you can see the traditional (non-set) method is simpler when creating multi-image list from separate image files.
-But "`-set`" or more specialized "`-repage`" operators are better when you need to change a image that has already been read into memory, or was created from image processing.
+But "`-set`" or more specialized "`-repage`" operators are better when you need to change an image that has already been read into memory, or was created from image processing.

 For example to change the image offset of the third image (image index '`2`') in the last example...